 Training and Knowledge Sharing

 Documenting business process in the form of checklists offers a guide to how a task or process is completed.
-This offers a great way to training new team members and the ability for others to cover that role in certain situations.
+This offers a great way to train new team members and the ability for others to cover that role in certain situations.

 Tacit knowledge within your business and team members knowledge gained from individual skills, experience and expertise.
 Leveraging the power of business knowledge by documenting business processes with checklists so that knowledge stays within the business forever.